Part F: Student Forms and Guidance

-To apply for an extension, students should download the Assessment Extension Form available here, and submit it to the relevant Module Leader for consideration with any relevant supporting documentation.
-You will be notified of the decision by the Module Leader upon submission.
+To apply for an extension, students should make a request via the Student Self-service Portal (SSP) with any relevant supporting documentation.
+You will be notified of the decision by the Academic Adminisrator responsible for your course.

 3. 'A member of my family has very recently become seriously ill and I am the only carer.
 I have assignments and exams coming up very soon – I don’t want to give up my studies – I just need to put off the work for now and catch up later.
 What should I do?'